Conflict of Interest Policy

 - Members of the Board of Trustees shall also comply with Board BYLAWS Article #6 and, in connection therewith, shall, to the extent possible, avoid person-to-person discussion or negotiation with the officers and employees of the University for the purpose of procuring business with the University.

 NOTE: In order for the Trustees to authorize University transactions of $10,000 or more, the Trustee whose business is impacted must present to the Board the situation and conditions surrounding the transaction that may result in a possible conflict of interest.

 The above policy, reflected in Policy BS07, shall provide guidelines concerning conflict of interest as it pertains to doing business with any person or company that could appear to be a conflict of interest due to a relationship with a Penn State employee.
-Questions regarding any conflict of interest appear on our Supplier Application form and also in Policy BS17.
+Questions regarding any conflict of interest appear on our Supplier Registration Form and also in Policy BS17.